In The News

 Nissan Auto Dealer with car lots in San Marcos and Boerne will get an $85,000 economic incentive to come to New Braunfels and open up a Nissan dealership.
 New Braunfels City Council OK’d the incentive on a 4-2 vote amid arguments over whether city tax funds should be doled out to a car dealership that will compete with similar businesses already in town.

-Groundbreaking of the $6.3-million expansion of the Alamo Colleges – Central Texas Technology Center campus takes place – Representatives report that the expansion that will ultimately double the size of the campus, will make room for those seeking an Associate’s Degree, as well as enhanced workforce development training programs.
+Alamo Colleges – Central Texas Technology Center (2016) Groundbreaking of the $6.3-million expansion of the campus takes place – Representatives report that the expansion that will ultimately double the size of the campus, will make room for those seeking an Associate’s Degree, as well as enhanced workforce development training programs.
 CTTC Manager, Chester Jenke explains that the expansion represents the commitment from multiple agencies focused on education, workforce development, and job training.”
 The expansion will be funded by $4 million from the New Braunfels 2013 bond program, $1.25 million grant from the U.S. Department of Commerce Economic Development Administration (EDA), and the remaining funds from the New Braunfels 4B Economic Development Corporation and Seguin 4A Economic Development Corporation.

-4B: $800k to keep Rush parked here – In a bid to ensure one of the city’s largest employers remains headquartered here for years to come, the New Braunfels Industrial Development Corporation (aka 4B Board) on Thursday voted to help Rush Enterprises renovate its local properties.
+Rush Enterprises: 4B gave 800k to keep Rush parked here – In a bid to ensure one of the city’s largest employers remains headquartered here for years to come, the New Braunfels Economic Development Corporation (aka 4B Board) on Thursday voted to help Rush Enterprises renovate its local properties.
 President Bob Gray said he thinks up to $800,000 is a fair price to pay for the security.
 “We approached them,” he said.
 “We want to keep them here.
 They’re a strong employer.”
 At a specially-scheduled meeting 4B voted unanimously to grant the expenditure to the company, which operates a vast network of commercial vehicle dealerships in North America.

 HEB rang up a total of $1.5 million in possible economic incentives Monday night as New Braunfels officials moved to put a third HEB in the bag for shoppers in the fast-growing city.
 New Braunfels City Council offered the incentives in support of the San Antonio-based firm’s plans to build a new HEB Plus grocery store near the intersection of FM 306 and I-35.
 It would be the city’s first HEB Plus, which offers not just groceries but electronics, toys, housewares, grilling and outdoor goods, party supplies, apparel and more.

-Ashley Furniture – In November 2008, Ashley Furniture Store announced plans to expand its current warehouse facility to the tune of 28 million, adding 120 jobs
+Ashley Furniture (Nov.
+2008) Ashley Furniture Store announced plans to expand its current warehouse facility to the tune of 28 million, adding 120 jobs

 Spark Small Business – A New Braunfels Incubator project, designed to teach skills to help prospective businesses get off the ground and be successful.
-Build NB provided $180,000 to initially fund the project.
-It is geared toward the culinary arts, designed to accommodate budding entrepreneurs from a variety of different fields.
+New Braunfels EDC provided $180,000 to initially fund the project.
+It is designed to accommodate budding entrepreneurs from a variety of different fields.